Lightning-AI/pytorch-lightning/docs/source/common/hyperparameters.rst

 By default, every parameter of the ``__init__`` method will be considered a hyperparameter to the LightningModule.
 However, sometimes some parameters need to be excluded from saving, for example when they are not serializable.
+Those parameters should be provided back when reloading the LightningModule.
 In this case, exclude them explicitly:

 .. code-block:: python